eveningkid/mailteach-contributing/README.md

 - All your files must use both the [markdown syntax](https://guides.github.com/features/mastering-markdown/) and `.md` extension.

 ## Third, create your course description file
-You'll now need yo create a `mailteach.json` file at the root of your repository.
+You'll now need to create a `mailteach.json` file at the root of your repository.
-The syntax should follow the following:
+The syntax should follow the following syntax:
 ```JSON
 {
   "lessons": {